GetOverMassif/ceres-solver-doc-cn/README.md

 # ceres-solver-doc-cn
-Translate the doc of ceres-solver to Chinese for wider use.
+Translate the doc of ceres-solver(v2.1) to Chinese for wider use.